kevinkh89/technical-writing/muitable-crypto-rates/README.md

 import CoinBody from './CoinBody';
 ```

-in this example we'll use 8 colums of data.let's see the code and we talk about every step:
+in this example, we'll use 8 columns of data. let's see the code and we talk about every step:

 ```js
 //Table.js